-- a) with Direct Supervision immediately available the supervising physician is physically within the hospital or other site of patient care, and is immediately available to provide Direct Supervision. - b) with direct supervision available the supervising physician is not physically present within the hospital or other site of patient care, but is immediately available by means of telephonic and/or electronic modalities, and is available to provide Direct Supervision. - iii.
-Oversight the supervising physician is available to provide review of procedures/encounters with feedback provided after care is delivered. - d.
+- i.
+Direct Supervision: the supervising physician is physically present with the resident during key portions of the patient interaction. - ii.
+Indirect Supervision: the supervising physician is not providing physical or concurrent visual or audio supervision, but is immediately available to the resident for guidance and is available to provide appropriate direct supervision. - iii.
+Oversight: the supervising physician is available to provide review of procedures/ encounters with feedback provided after care is delivered. - d.
 The privilege of progressive authority and responsibility, conditional independence, and a supervisory role in patient care delegated to each resident must be assigned by the program director and faculty members. - i.
-The program director must evaluate each resident's abilities based on specific criteria, guided by the milestones. - ii.
+The program director must evaluate each resident's abilities based on specific criteria, guided by the Milestones. - ii.
 Faculty members functioning as supervising physicians must delegate portions of care to residents, based on the needs of the patient and the skills of each resident. - iii.
 Senior residents or fellows should serve in a supervisory role of junior residents in recognition of their progress toward independence, based on the needs of each patient and the skills of the individual resident or fellow. - e.
 Programs must set guidelines for circumstances and events in which residents must communicate with the supervising faculty member(s). - i.
-Each resident must know the limits of their scope of authority, and the circumstances under which the resident is permitted to act with conditional independence. - a) Initially, PGY-1 residents must be supervised either directly or indirectly with direct supervision immediately available.
-[Each Review Committee may describe the conditions and achieved competencies under which PGY-1 residents progress to be supervised indirectly with direct supervision available.] - f.
+Each resident must know the limits of their scope of authority, and the circumstances under which the resident is permitted to act with conditional independence. - f.
 Faculty supervision assignments must be of sufficient duration to assess the knowledge and skills of each resident and delegate to him/her the appropriate level of patient care authority and responsibility.